-Depending on the severity of your condition, these self-care measures may provide relief:
+Depending on the severity of your condition, these self-care measures may help with uterine prolapse:

 - Perform Kegel exercises.

 - Avoid constipation by eating high-fiber foods and drinking plenty of fluids.

 - Lose weight if you're overweight or obese.

 Kegel exercises strengthen your pelvic floor muscles, which support the uterus, bladder and bowel.
 A strong pelvic floor provides better support for your pelvic organs and relief from symptoms associated with uterine prolapse.

 - Tighten (contract) your pelvic floor muscles — the muscles you use to stop urinating.

 - Hold the contraction for five seconds, then relax for five seconds.
 (If this is too difficult, start by holding for two seconds and relaxing for three seconds.)

 - Work up to holding the contractions for 10 seconds at a time.

 - Do three sets of 10 repetitions each day.